keylime/keylime/docs/design/security.rst

 the identity of the node by default.

 .. note::
-    Notice in the previous diagram that there is no chain of trust from a trust anchor to the Keylime agent.
+    Notice in the previous diagram (Figure 2) that there is no chain of trust from a trust anchor to the Keylime agent.
     This means that the Keylime agent cannot be trusted to report the correct agent ID to the registrar.

 If the user wishes to rely solely on the EK as identity for the attested node, they are expected to manually verify the EK out of band themselves **before** enrolling the node for verification.
 This can be done `using tpm2-tools`_.